 To create a reliable and comprehensive traffic funnel, include all channel-specific metrics, e.g.:

-- Cost per view and # of views for YouTube
+Cost per view and # of views for YouTube

-- Cost per 1000 impressions and # of impressions for TikTok
+Cost per 1000 impressions and # of impressions for TikTok

-- CTR % for each channel, etc.
+CTR % for each channel, etc.

-Your projected numbers for each metric should come from reliable sources — historical data, market research, competitors, etc. While they won’t be 100% accurate — they’re educated guesses — the main thing is that you can justify them.
+Your projected numbers for each customer acquisition metric should come from reliable sources — historical data, market research, competitors, etc. While they won’t be 100% accurate — they’re educated guesses — the main thing is that you can justify them.
 From there, you can calculate the traffic based on your budget and specific metrics for each channel.

-Note: Ideally, your marketing efforts should improve over time, with your click-through rate and other metrics enhancing, so don’t forget to factor this in.
+Note: Ideally, your acquisition marketing efforts should improve over time, with your click-through rate and other metrics enhancing, so don’t forget to factor this in.

-Organic traffic acquisition
+Organic customer acquisition

-Organic traffic is when potential customers come to you from word-of-mouth, OOH advertising, results in the Google search, etc. As a rule, its amount depends on the resources you can invest in channels like SEO or content.
+Organic traffic is when potential customers come to you from word-of-mouth, OOH advertising, results in the Google search, etc. As a rule, its amount depends on the resources you can invest in user acquisition channels like SEO or content.

-Here is an example:
+Here is a customer acquisition example:

 Organic traffic might be harder to project due to its indirect and somewhat unpredictable nature.
 This is especially pronounced when dealing with traffic from TV, radio, billboards, or leaflets.